WGWG: Sale to Howard Stirk Holdings; ABC and MeTV move to channel 36

 On July 29, 2013, Allbritton Communications announced that it would sell its entire television group, including WCIV, to Sinclair.
 As part of the deal, Sinclair was planning to sell the license assets of WMMP to Howard Stirk Holdings (owned by conservative talk show host Armstrong Williams), but would still operate the station through shared services and joint sales agreements.
 However, in December 2013, FCC Video Division Chief Barbara Kreisman ruled that "the proposed transactions would result in the elimination of the grandfathered status of certain local marketing agreements and thus cause the transactions to violate our local TV ownership rules."

 While Sinclair attempted to sell WMMP and planned to terminate an SSA with the Cunningham-owned Fox affiliate WTAT, as well as foregoing any operational or financial agreements with the buyers of the stations being sold to other parties, on May 29, 2014, Sinclair informed the FCC that it had not found a buyer for WMMP and proposed surrendering the WCIV broadcast license; through the use of multicasting, WMMP would both carry its existing programming and inherit WCIV's ABC affiliation, syndicated programming, and news operation.
 Sinclair opted to retain WMMP because its facilities are superior to those of WCIV.
 However, following the closure of the Allbritton deal, Sinclair reached a deal to sell WCIV's license to Howard Stirk Holdings, and offer it studio space at WMMP's existing facilities.

 The transition process began on September 25, 2014, as a simulcast of WCIV was added to WMMP's second subchannel, along with MeTV on 36.3 (replacing ZUUS Country on that channel), and MyTV Charleston remaining on 36.1.
-The two stations then swapped licenses four days later; WCIV's call sign was moved to the WMMP license and virtual channel 36, while WMMP's call sign was moved to the WCIV license which will be sold to Howard Stirk Holdings.
+The two stations then swapped licenses four days later; WCIV's call sign was moved to the WMMP license and virtual channel 36, while WMMP's call sign was moved to the WCIV license which would be sold to Howard Stirk Holdings.
 The original WCIV signal went silent on September 30, 2014, making ABC exclusive to WCIV-DT2.
-As of October 8, channel 4 returned to the air with programming from the ZUUS Country network, which had displaced on 36.3 by WCIV's former DT2 affiliation, MeTV.
+As of October 8, channel 4 had returned to the air with programming from the ZUUS Country network, which had been displaced on 36.3 by WCIV's former DT2 affiliation, MeTV.
 On March 11, 2015, WMMP changed its call letters to WGWG.

 On August 1, 2015, the station switched its primary affiliation to Heroes & Icons.
 On August 2, 2016, the station launched its 4.2 subchannel, affiliated with Decades.
 On September 12, 2022, the station switched its primary affiliation to MeTV, with Heroes & Icons moving to the fifth subchannel.
 This marked the first time MeTV aired on WGWG since 2014, when the network moved to WCIV-DT3.
 That subchannel switched to Stadium.